I always say now that I’m in my blonde years. Because since the end of my marriage, all of my girlfriends have been blonde.

 Meaning

-In the quote “I always say now that I’m in my blonde years.
-Because since the end of my marriage, all of my girlfriends have been blonde.,” the emphasis is on friendship.
-It highlights the thought that friendships grow through trust and support while implying that small gestures strengthen friendships.
+“I always say now that I’m in my blonde years.
+Because since the end of my marriage, all of my girlfriends have been blonde.” presents a viewpoint centered on friendship.
+It implies that meaningful bonds require openness and encourages us to remember that shared moments build loyalty.

 Theme